 Aside from child custody arrangements, the division of financial assets is easily one of the most hotly contested issues when couples divorce in Florida.
-To protect each other during marriage and the divorce process (should it occur), more men and women in Coral Springs and Pompano Beach are considering prenuptial agreements than in years past.
+To protect each other during marriage and the divorce process (should it occur), more men and women in Fort Lauderdale and Pompano Beach are considering prenuptial agreements than in years past.

-For more than 20 years, our Coral Springs prenuptial agreement attorney at Stuart N. House, P.A., has fought for clients' rights in court.
+For more than 20 years, our Fort Lauderdale prenuptial agreement attorney at Stuart N. House, P.A., has fought for clients' rights in court.
 Attorney House can help you understand the ins and outs of prenuptial agreements, so you can approach the process of drafting and executing a premarital agreement with confidence.

 What Is A Prenuptial Agreement?

 A prenuptial agreement, often shortened to "prenup," is a contract that is written by two parties prior to getting married to one another.
 The agreement lists property each party owns and explains what each person's property rights would be in dissolution.

 Prenuptial agreements (also called antenuptial or premarital agreements) help ensure the marriage is fair and equitable to both parties.
 Parties can also make an agreement during the marriage.
 These contracts are referred to as postmarital, postnuptial, or marital agreements.

 Who Needs A Prenuptial Agreement In Florida?

 Most people are familiar with the agreements made between individuals of high wealth before marriage.
 However, a prenuptial agreement may serve multiple purposes.
 From minimizing the potential for a lengthy battle in divorce court to creating safeguards for life events that took place prior to the marriage, there are several practical reasons an everyday person might consider a prenuptial agreement.

 Protection From Debt In Fort Lauderdale

 Most Americans have some degree of consumer debt.
 Parties who plan to marry may wish to consider a prenuptial agreement that explicitly holds each person responsible for their accumulated liability prior to the marriage.
 Creating an agreement that addresses debt may be a smaller part of a more substantial agreement that seeks to clarify each person's overall financial rights and responsibilities during the marriage.